Job outlooks for Geological and mineral technologists and technicians

 - High employee turnover in this occupation could lead to additional employment opportunities.

-Here are some key facts about Geological and mineral technologists and technicians in British Columbia:
+Here are some key facts about geological and mineral technologists and technicians in British Columbia:

-- Approximately 1,700 people work in this occupation.
+- Approximately 1,050 people worked in this occupation in May 2021.

 - Geological and mineral technologists and technicians mainly work in the following sectors:

-- Architectural, engineering and design services (NAICS 5413): 25%
+- Architectural, engineering and design services (NAICS 5413): 24%

-- Support activities for mining, oil and gas (NAICS 213): 15%
+- Support activities for mining, oil and gas (NAICS 213): 14%

 - The distribution of full-time and part-time workers in this occupation is: